Showing posts with label Arts and Cultural Heritage. Show all posts

 Today, we may be sacrificing to save us and uplift our souls.
 We may offer a relationship with someone, a friend, or a group.
 This is where we let go of things that do not give much value to our being but just give us pain and sorrow.

-When we let go of old habits and obsolete beliefs, we then take on a fresh idea, accept a new relationship, and nurture what is ideal for God's glory and Divine love.
+When we let go of old habits and obsolete beliefs, we take on a fresh idea, accept a new relationship, and nurture what is ideal for God's glory and Divine love.
 That's an interfaith significance we all can learn from our Muslim brothers and sisters.

 We do not hate but cultivate more profound understanding, acceptance, and belonging.
 We do not fear, but we face reality stronger and more steadily.
 We do not ignore but co-celebrate with humility and love to our Humanity.
 We live to co-exist and can live harmoniously, peacefully, and happily.